ai-models/aimm/README.md

 ## 📦 Installation

-Visit [Downloads - AIModels.org](https://aimodels.org/download) and select and install the version right for you.
+Visit [AI Models](https://aimodels.org) and select and install the version right for you.
 (This is still pre-release alpha)

 ## 💻 Quickstart